objectives materials technology background activities assessment resources

 To Prepare

 Print and copy a Seasonal Round Worksheet for each student and yourself.
 If you are going to create a class chart of birthdays, print out and label an extra copy.
 You may enlarge it on a copier, or design and decorate a large wheel to hang in the classroom.
 You may also want big seasonal round calendars for later projects in the following lessons.
 If necessary, adapt a large one-page yearly calendar by dividing it into quadrants defined by the solstices on June 21 (longest daylight) and December 21 (shortest daylight) and the equinoxes, when daylight and darkness are nearly equal, on March 20 (vernal equinox) and September 22 (autumnal equinox).
 If using the Calendar Clues Worksheet, print and copy one for each student.
-Bookmark weather information for your community at Louisiana Weather and make a chart for students to graph the changing sunrises and sunsets so they can watch the solstices and equinoxes through the seasonal round.
+Bookmark weather information for your community and make a chart for students to graph the changing sunrises and sunsets so they can watch the solstices and equinoxes through the seasonal round.
 If using Venn diagrams, Venn Diagram shows how to use them for comparisons.

 4th Grade Activities

 1. Give students copies of the Seasonal Round Worksheet.
 Ask them to indicate the current month by marking a large "X" inside the circle.
 Then ask them to mark a small "x" on the circumference of the circle to indicate where they think the day of the month would fall.
 Students should compare results and as a class reach consensus on where the "x" for the date should fall.
-Repeat this procedure for their birth months and dates, then ask students to write their full birth dates in the correct month, for example, 7/23/95.
+Repeat this procedure for their birth months and dates, then ask students to write their full birth dates in the correct month, for example, 7/23/2002.

 2. Create a large class seasonal round calendar that will stay posted all year and begin class documentation of the seasonal round by marking all the students' and the teacher's birthdays, using initials and perhaps a small drawing or sticker.
 Or, just make a class birthday calendar on a small seasonal round calendar or a yearly calendar.
 As a class, analyze the data.
 In which quadrant do most birthdays fall?
 Which month?
 Do more boys or girls have birthdays in certain months?
 Ask students to use the Calendar Clues Worksheet to help them draw conclusions from the data they have collected by first stating an observation in the Because column, then analyzing what data caused them to conclude this and recording it in the I can tell column.
 For example, "Because 6 boys and 2 girls have birthdays in March, I can tell that more boys have birthdays in March."
 Then progress to a larger block of time, for example, "Because 11 of the 20 students in our class were born between March 21 and June 21, I can tell that most of our class members have birthdays between the spring equinox and the summer solstice."
 Students can create categories to calculate, noting how many students are certain ages for example.
 They could begin recording their conclusions in a class book called "Calendar Conclusions."